-The AGs called for the highest court to reverse a lower court decision that was “wrong on an issue of national importance that stands at the center of our constitutional tradition,” according to a press release from Texas Attorney General Ken Paxton’s office on Wednesday.
+The AGs called for the highest court to reverse a lower court decision that was “wrong on an issue of national importance that stands at the center of our constitutional tradition,” according to a statement from Texas Attorney General Ken Paxton’s office on June 29.

 “In this case, a religious group known as the Falun Gong, which originated in China, experienced persecution and harassment on American soil,” Paxton said.

-The Falun Gong practitioners sued under federal and state law, including “one claim that asserted that they were victims of threats or acts of violence intended to chill their First Amendment right to free religious worship,” the Texas AG added.
-As the lead counsel noted, several other claims will proceed to trial regardless of whether or not the Supreme Court grants certiorari.
+The Falun Gong practitioners have sued under federal and state law, Paxton said, including “one claim that asserted that they were victims of threats or acts of violence intended to chill their First Amendment right to free religious worship.”

 The AGs are joined by Texas-based First Liberty Institute, John D. Inazu, professor of law and religion at the Washington University in St. Louis, and Washington-based nonprofit law firm Becket Fund for Religious Liberty.